Track & Field

-Track & Field (‘Athletics’ or also called ‘Interclub’) is one of the opportunities available to Tasmanian runners throughout summer; here we provide a brief overview to help get you started, but please see the websites below for more information.
-Note that TRR is a recreational running organisation, not an Athletics Club (which are governed by Athletics Tasmania) – and so TRR membership does not cover you for Track & Field events (you are required to join an Athletics Club).
-Athletics Tasmania is the state-wide governing body for Athletics in Tasmania.
-Athletics South is the body that looks after the southern Tasmanian Clubs.
+Track & Field (‘athletics’ or also called ‘interclub’) is one of the opportunities available to Tasmanian runners throughout summer.
+Here we provide a brief overview to help get you started, but please see the websites below for more information.
+Note that TRR is a recreational running club, not a track and field club so TRR membership does not cover you for Track & Field events.
+Athletics Tasmania is the state-wide governing body for athletics in Tasmania, with three branches: South, North and North West.

 What is Track & Field?